 Geodesic Tents

-Named after their triangular themed design, these tents are similar to Dome tents, but the crossed poles (generally at least 7) create triangle shapes.
+Named after their triangular design, these are similar to dome tents.

 Tunnel Tent

-Similar to dome tents, these are very much a favorite for family camping.
+Similar to dome tents, tunnel tents are a firm favorite for family camping.

 They're usually super easy to set up.

-The poles are arched to form the tunnel and need to be ‘pegged while you pitch’ as they are not freestanding.
+The poles arch to form the tunnel and need pegging as you pitch, since they aren't freestanding.

 Inflatable Tent